Giorgio Ronconi: Career in opera

 In 1842, Ronconi appeared for the first time in London, at Her Majesty's Theatre, performing the part of Henry Ashton in Donizetti's Lucia di Lammermoor.
 Ronconi's success with audiences outside Italy was immediate, and he continued to be one of the most popular and influential operatic artists in Europe until the early 1870s, when he retired.
-For instance, from 1847 and until 1866, he appeared at London's Theatre Royal, Covent Garden, in the second and third of the three theatres on that site (now known as the Royal Opera House.)
-Vienna heard him in 1843 and he sang in St Petersburg between 1850 and 1860 and New York City from 1866 to 1872.
+For instance, from 1847 until 1866, he appeared at London's Theatre Royal, Covent Garden, in the second and third of the three theatres on that site (now known as the Royal Opera House).
+Vienna heard him in 1843, and he sang in St Petersburg between 1850 and 1860 and in New York City from 1866 to 1872.

 Assessment and legacy

 The Encyclopædia Britannica Eleventh Edition offers the following assessment of Ronconi:

 His voice was neither extensive in compass nor fine in quality, but the genius of his acting and the strength of his personality atoned for his vocal defects.
 He was equally at home in comedy and tragedy, and the two parts by which he is best remembered, Rigoletto and Figaro, show conclusively the range of his talent.

 The two roles cited are the title character in Giuseppe Verdi's Rigoletto and the central character of Gioachino Rossini's The Barber of Seville.

 A large section is devoted to descriptions of Ronconi's powers in the critic Henry Fothergill Chorley's Recollections of 1862.

-Another celebrated 19th century baritone, Sir Charles Santley, recorded in his 1892 memoirs the following anecdote about Ronconi:
+Another celebrated 19th-century baritone, Sir Charles Santley, recorded in his 1892 memoirs the following anecdote about Ronconi:

 The word libertà ("freedom") was expunged from the Italian stage-vocabulary by the [occupying] Austrians.
 Singing in the duet "Suoni la tromba" in I Puritani on one occasion, Ronconi gave the words gridando libertà ("crying Liberty!") with such vigour and emphasis that the audience was excited to the pitch of frenzy, and a great commotion ensued.
 Next morning he received a reprimand for using the prohibited word, accompanied by a request to use the word lealtà ("loyalty") on future occasions in its stead.
 Shortly after, playing Il Sergente in L'elisir d'amore and in deference to the request for him to substitute perdè la liberta ("lost his freedom") with perdè la lealtà ("lost his loyalty"), the result was received with shrieks of laughter by the audience, to the great discomfiture of the advocates of "loyalty".

 Ronconi instigated a long line of great Italian baritones that continued into modern times.
 But the most esteemed of his contemporaries and immediate successors were probably Felice Varesi, Leone Giraldoni, Francesco Graziani and Antonio Cotogni, all of whom were chosen by Verdi himself to create or premiere his baritone roles.